Olivebridge, New York

 Olivebridge is a hamlet in the town of Olive, Ulster County, New York, United States, within Catskill Park and the Catskill Mountains.

-The community's name is sometimes written Olive Bridge, but the United States Board on Geographic Names gives the name as Olivebridge.
+The community's name is sometimes written “Olive Bridge,” but the United States Board on Geographic Names lists the name as “Olivebridge.”

+The U.S. Postal Service ZIP code for Olivebridge is 12461 which includes the hamlet of Krumville.